 Refining capital expenditure in 2018 at \$84.5M was higher than both FY2017 Pro Forma and the Prospectus forecast for FY2018, primarily due to higher than expected costs relating to the turnaround on the secondary crude distillation unit and the associated upgrade of the unit furnace.
-The total spend included significant growth projects such as the Bitumen Import/Export Facility Project to enable additional bitumen production and a new 25ML gasoline tank to enable more efficient export logistics.
+The total spend included significant growth projects such as the Bitumen Import/Export facility project to enable additional Bitumen production and a new 25ML Gasoline tank to enable more efficient export logistics.

-c.
+CHMMAN , Dalana, Shoot Analycic Summarv / Dalalice ; oneet Aliaivsis c.
 Supply, Corporate and Overheads